top of page

 A week or so later, I was watching the excavator prepare the space for her new house.
 I had thought someone would cut down the willow tree with a chain saw, but not so.
 When he got to the tree, he grabbed it with his earth moving machine, ripped it from the earth, and tossed it to the ground.
 Watching that almost broke my heart!
 I was devastated by how poorly that willow tree was treated.

 I shared my experience with a circle of women later that week.
 They were saddened, yet thrilled with my story.
-They said the willow tree was magic, and I should go to the tree, and speak with it, and ask it if I could harvest pieces of it to share with the women in my circle.
+They said the willow tree was magic, and I should go to the tree, speak with it, and ask it if I could harvest some of the wood.
 I had always been into nature and spiritual connection, but still thought that was a little weird.
 But, I agreed and went to talk with willow.

-When I went to the willow tree, and started looking at it closely, I noticed several things that were rather surprising.
-First, its branches were almost completely straight and not bent as I had thought they would be.
-After asking and receiving permission, I was able to cut eight perfectly straight walking staffs, one for myself and each woman in the circle.
+When I got to the willow tree, and started looking at it closely, I noticed several things that were rather surprising.
+First, most of its branches were completely straight and not bent as I thought they would be.
+After asking and receiving permission, I was able to cut eight walking staffs, one for myself and each woman in the circle.
 Then, I saw the main root of the tree.
 It was bright, blood red, sparking in the sun from the minerals clinging to it.
-And it looked like a person, standing, complete with arms, legs, and an umbilical cord.
+It looked like a person standing, complete with arms, legs, and an umbilical cord.
 After asking again, I cut it from the tree to share it with the circle of women too.

 As I studied the willow tree, I learned that its flower essence helps to heal resentments.
 I started taking that flower essence to see what would happen, and it was liberating, greatly shifting my attitude toward my neighbor.
-I learned that its bark has long been used to relieve pain…it is the main ingredient in aspirin.
-I also learned that the willow tree has long been used to help relieve grief and sooth sadness.
-It is flexible yet strong, and is well known to hold soils together.
+I discovered the willow tree has long been used to help soothe grief and sadness, which I also needed after the loss of my Grandma and Dad.
+I found out that its bark had medicinal qualities that could relieve pain.
+It was the main ingredient in aspirin.
+In addition, the wood of willow is flexible yet strong, and its roots are well known for holding soils together.
 It has many, many other gifts, and I aspire to be as willow like as I can in my everyday life now.

 On a trip to Oregon, for my very first Jin Shin Jyutsu healing arts class, I was sitting in a silent, natural hot tub looking over a river in nothing more than my birth suit at dusk.
 The pool was canopied by a willow tree.
 As I sat in the quiet of that evening alone, I heard a voice as plain as day tell me I needed to change my name to Willow Walker.
 It was such a clear message, I looked around to see if anyone was there, but found it was just me and the willow tree.
-When I got to my class, I wrote Willow on my name tag, and from there it took.
+When I got to my class, I wrote Willow on my name tag, and it has been my name ever since.

 bottom of page